melodyyangaws/sql-based-etl/README.md

 # SQL based data processing with declarative framework
 This is a project developed with Python CDK for the solution SO0141 - SQL based ETL with a declarative framework.

+## Prerequisites
+Python is needed in this project.
+Specifically, you will need version 3.6 or later.
+You can find information about downloading and installing Python [here](https://www.python.org/downloads/).
+Additionally you will need to have the Python package installer (pip) installed.
+See installation instructions [here](https://pypi.org/project/pip/).

+If you use Windows, be sure Python is on your PATH.

 ## Deploy Infrastructure